steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Relative-Paths.md

 ### Exporting VST Presets to the Working Directory

 If you want to save your VST preset for the first time, you might be tempted to use **Save Program** or **Save Program As...** The save functions only allow to save in the default location for VST presets.
 However, the default location is scanned by the MediaBay and is therefore not the adequate location for working directories.
-The export functions allow to choose the location freely.
-You must use **Export Program as VST Preset...** or **Export Program as HALion Sonic SE Layer Preset...** at least once to export your VST preset to the working directory.
-After loading the exported VST preset from the working directory, you can save your VST preset using the **Save Program** command or the export functions. **Save Program** will not ask for a location or file name if the preset was loaded from the working directory.
+The export function allows to choose the location freely.
+You must use **Export Program as VST3 Preset...** at least once to export your VST preset to the working directory.
+After loading the exported VST preset from the working directory, you can save your VST preset using the **Save Program** command or the export function. **Save Program** will not ask for a location or file name if the preset was loaded from the working directory.

 To achieve relative paths for your VST preset:

-1. Export the VST preset with **Export Program as VST Preset...** or **Export Program as HALion Sonic SE Layer Preset...** to the working directory.
+1. Export the VST preset with **Export Program as VST3 Preset...** to the working directory.
-1. oad the VST preset from the working directory.
+1. Load the VST preset from the working directory.

-From now on, you can either use **Save Program** or one of the export functions to save your VST preset.
+From now on, you can either use **Save Program** or the export function to save your VST preset.

+>&#10069; If you are working on a HALion Sonic library, you usually want to save HALion Sonic Layers and not HALion Programs.
+In this case **Save Program** cannot be used and you must use **Export Program as VST3 Preset...** with the options **As HS Layer** and **Verify** activated.

 ### Using Source Files from the Working Directory